apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

 ### Analysis

-Let's examen how this function changed the data.
+Let's examine how this function changed the data.
 For comparison we'll also create a new `Counter` with the normalized forms.

 ```python